strimzi/test-clients/README.md

 * `DELAY_MS` - the delay, in ms, between messages
 * `MESSAGE_COUNT` - the number of messages the producer should send
 * `MESSAGE` - message which the producer should send
+* `MESSAGE_TEMPLATE` - template from [data-generator](https://github.com/skodjob/data-generator) for messages.
+It has higher priority than `MESSAGE` evn var.
+* `MESSAGE_TYPE` - type of message that will be used in records headers.
+Available are json and text.

 HTTP Consumer
 * `HOSTNAME` - hostname of service